Thinking about feeding your baby

 From six months onward, thorough washing and rinsing is enough to keep your baby safe.

 Read more about feeding your baby infant formula (PDF)

 Carefully read the directions on the formula tin.
 Different formulas have different-sized scoops and you make them up in different ways.
 Make sure you check the use-by date, which you can find on the base of the formula can.
 If you have formula that’s past its use-by date, throw it out.

-- Use cooled, boiled water to make up formula.
+- Use cooled, boiled water to make up formula until your baby is at least six months old.
 It’s a good idea to let the boiled water cool for around 30 mins, so it’s lukewarm or around room temperature.
 You can do this in advance, storing the cooled boiled water in the fridge in sterilised bottles until you need them.

 - Check the expiry date on the tin, then:

 - pour cooled, boiled water into the sterilised bottle.
 How much you need depends on how much you’re making